agiessing/agiessing.github.io/_pages/about.md

  * Quantile Regression
  * Empirical Process Theory

-Before joining University of Washington, I was postdoc in the Department of Operations Research and Financial Engineering at Princeton University.
+Before joining the University of Washington, I was a postdoc at Princeton University.
 I hold a PhD in Statistics from the University of Michigan, a MSc in Econometrics and Mathematical Economics from LSE (UK), and a BSc in Economics from the University of Bonn (DE).